 - Click OK.

-- At the bottom of the Contents pane, click the Sort layers by geometry type button to move the buildings layer to the top.
+- At the bottom of the Contents pane, click the Sort layers by geometry type button.

 Now the points aren't obscured by the block groups in the map.